Teradata/developer-resources/docs/advanced/aws-requirements.md

 # Prepare your AWS account

+***WIP***

-Before you [install the manager](/docs/install-ai-unlimited/prod-aws-console-deploy-ai-unlimited.md), make sure your account is ready.
+Make sure your account is ready.***find better words***

 ## Permissions for installing the manager

 To deploy the manager's cloud resources, you'll need appropriate IAM permissions.
 Work with your admin to get them one of two ways:

 - The identity you use to sign in to the AWS Management console can have the permissions.
-- A role you provide to the CloudFormation template can have the permissions. ***(This is a different role from the role the manager will use to deploy the engine, correct?)***
+- A role you provide to the CloudFormation template can have the permissions.

-***Are IamRole and IamRoleName on the CFT how the user implements the second option?***

-***In the doc: Specifies whether CloudFormation should create a new IAM role or use an existing one."***

-***So for using an existing one, are stacks, in effect, recycled?
-The stack for the manager might have been used prior, and it kept its role?)***

-***And if they use a new one, that can be ai-unlimited-iam-role or a role they provide?***

 ## Role for deploying the engine

+***associate this with the setup UI***

 The manager needs a role that allows it to deploy or remove the engine.
 The manager can get this role two ways:

-- You can allow AI Unlimited to create a new role each time the engine is deployed ***(or removed?)***. ***(will look at the setup content--maybe can remove
+- You can allow AI Unlimited to create a new role each time the engine is deployed. ***(or removed?)***. ***(will look at the setup content--maybe can remove
 "cluster")***
-- If your organization's policies don't allow that, you can use an existing role, or create a new role, with the necesssary policy attached.
+- If your organization's policies don't allow that, you can use an existing role, or create a new role, with the necesssary policy attached. ***maybe add sentence about it needing to be broad enough***

-	If you have the permissions to create IAM resources, when you install the manager, the CloudFormation template can create the role and policy.
-Otherwise, use an existing role and attach required policies based on your permissions and needs. ***(revisit)***
+	If you have the permissions to create IAM resources, when you install the manager, the CloudFormation template can create the role and policy. ***must be the default value in the role's name field***Otherwise, use an existing role and attach required policies based on your permissions and needs. ***(revisit)***

 ## Optionally, create the engine deployment role